-Join Jim LaPier for an in-depth discussion in this video Modifying 2D objects, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Modifying 2D objects, part of Learning Vectorworks (2014).

 Creating basic shapes and objects is a great way to get started, but you can't design or build every component of your drawing just using the shapes.
 So, we need to use some tools to modify those objects.
 First up, let's look at the mirror tool found over here.
 I'll double check my modes up here, and I can see that I have two modes.
 One is delete and one is duplicate.
 Delete mode will mirror the object and delete the original, while duplicate will do just like it sounds and create a copy of the mirrored version.
 I'm going to leave duplicate on for now, and select my object by holding down the command key.